st4lk/django-rest-social-auth/README.md

     This redirect_uri must be equal in front-end request and in back-end request.
     Back-end will not do any redirect in fact.

-    It is also possible to specify provider in url, not in request body.
+    It is also possible to specify provider in URL, not in request body.
     Just append it to the url:

         POST /api/login/social/session/facebook/